jnozzi/cocoadev.com/markdown/NSCalendarDateCategory.md

  @end

-**Source for General/NSCalendarDate+General/CocoaDevUsersAdditions.m :**
+**Source for NSCalendarDate+CocoaDevUsersAdditions.m :**

  #import "NSCalendarDate+CocoaDevUsersAdditions.h"

  @implementation  NSCalendarDate (CocoaDevUsersAdditions)
- //note-- refactoring by General/JoeOsborn...
+ //note-- refactoring by JoeOsborn...
 I wish there
  //were a better way to implement the first two.
  //um.. these are also untested.
 Would someone please see if they work?